mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 ## Measurement and Diagnosis using the Basic Header

-[EDITOR'S NOTE: explain how to measure RTT and loss using CID/PSN/PSE]
+[EDITOR'S NOTE: explain how to measure RTT and loss using CID/PSN/PSE. note that PSN increments on

 ## On-Path State Maintenance using the Basic Header

-[EDITOR'S NOTE: note rough TCP-equivalence of this state machine...]
+[EDITOR'S NOTE: note rough TCP-equivalence of this state machine. note that CID binds on the first packet seen.]

 ~~~~~~~~~~~~~
 redraw this for bidirectional stop and specific CID/PSN/PSE signaling
+we may need an "anon uniflow" state for blank header packets
+note we need CID for association.
+CID mismatch needs a state, probably.
+how does an incomplete close work? you stay in closing but timeout after associated.

       .- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -.
       '    +==============+    pkt(s->d)    +==========+              '